x-R2-D3/FlorasYonkoma/README.md

 ## Abstract
 This work is titled 'Flora's Yonkoma'.
 A yonkoma is a four-panel comic that can run up and down or right to left.
 Yonkoma’s follow “kishōtenketsu”; The first panel sets the scene, the second adds development, the third is the climax, and the fourth shows the effects of the climax.

-Example of how to make a list:
-There are many great README templates available on GitHub.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 [![4-comma][images-fig2]](https://example.com)

 Figure 2.
 Related works in this domain.